The Best of The Gobi Desert Mongolia

 Tsagaan Suvarga is located in Ulziit county, Dundgobi province.
 It is interesting to see the sheer slope, facing east, which from cliff is 30 meters high and 100 meters wide.
 Over thousands of years the wind has created this amazing structure.

 Yolyn Am (Ice valley) in the middle of the Gobi Desert

 Yolyn Am (Vulture’s mouth) is famous for its dramatic and very unusual scenery – it’s a valley in the middle of the Gobi Desert, with meters-thick ice for most of the year.
 You can walk along the valley for about 6kms back and forth.
 It’s 45kms from Dalanzadgad, Southgobi province.

-Khongoryn Els sand dunes
+Khongoryn Els sand dunes in the Gobi Desert

-Khongoryn Els are some of the largest and amazing sand dunes in Mongolia.
+Khongoryn Els are some of the largest and amazing dunes in Mongolia.
 It’s in Sevrei county, Southgobi province.
 It’s wonderful to see the sunrise or sunset from the top of the dunes.
 A lot of people slide down the dunes in order to hear an airplane engine sound.
 Also, it’s known as DUUT MANKHAN (singing dunes), they are up to 250ms high, 10kms wide, and about 100kms long.